lyme-disease-normal-pressure-hydrocephalus

 Like

-Visited 475 Times, 1 Visit today
+Visited 574 Times, 2 Visits today

-Lyme Disease Causing Normal Pressure Hydrocephalus
+Can Lyme Disease Cause Normal Pressure Hydrocephalus?

 An MRI scan revealed an enlarged ventricular system compatible with normal pressure hydrocephalus (NPH).

-Lyme Disease With Secondary Normal Pressure Hydrocephalus
+Lyme Disease and Secondary Normal Pressure Hydrocephalus

 The man was diagnosed with Lyme disease and secondary normal pressure hydrocephalus.
 He was treated with a 10-day course of doxycycline.